The Mussaf portion of any prayers; Yom Tov, Rosh Chodesh, Shabbos represent the essence, the main point of that day.

 And there are these words:

-Undoubtedly, not many Gentiles can admire an Israel whose anti-Torah, anti-Jewish governance quakes before the nation’s existential enemies, rejects all connection to Hashem and Torah, shamefully turns their backs on their every ally; from Jonathan Pollard, to the South Lebanese Christians, to the Druse, to the Arabs who risk life and limb supply them intelligence, to their allies in the U.S. Congress.
+Undoubtedly, not many Gentiles can admire an Israel whose anti-Torah, anti-Jewish governance quakes before the nation’s existential enemies, rejects all connection to Hashem and Torah, shamefully turns their backs on their every ally; from Jonathan Pollard, to the South Lebanese Christians, to the Druse, to the Arabs who literally risk life and limb to supply intelligence to the IDF, to allies in the U.S. Congress.
 Not many Gentiles can admire a morally hypocritical Israel, perceived based on such governance; as cowardly, as utterly lacking in national pride and self-image and giving away its land as but “another piece of real estate” — cow-towing to the “bishop” , seemingly in dread submission to super-power pressure.
-But in truth, this feigned submission disguises the true aims of Israel’s governance, bureaucracies, institutions, universities and media; to eradicate anything Jewish from the Israeli soul — national security and survival be damned.
+But in truth, this feigned submission disguises the true aims of Israel’s governance, bureaucracies, institutions, universities and media; to erase, expunge and eradicate anything Jewish from the Israeli soul — national security and survival be damned.
 And so, Israel’s governmental leaders shake and quiver before a “Goldstone Report” and send soldiers with paint-guns to confront armed terrorists on a flotilla.
-In no way is moral hypocracy a paradigm of the Jews to be viewed by mankind when we ought to project as “a light unto the nations.”
+In no way should moral hypocracy and bankrupcy be a paradigm of the Jews to be viewed by mankind when we ought to project as “a light unto the nations.”

 May we pour our hearts out to Hashem on Yom Kippur with purity and deep sincerity leaving “nothing in the lockerroom” on a national level as well as individuals.
 May Hashem grant us a happy, healthy and sweet new year, a new year where a Jewish governance of national pride and self-image replaces the current shameful state of Israeli governance.
 As Rabbi Moshe Ungar would always say before a fast back in Philly, back in the “old country”, “Daven hard, fast easy” — Tefillah Kasher V’Tzom Kal!

 Moshe Burt is an Oleh, writer and commentator on news and events in Eretz Yisrael.
 He is the founder and director of The Sefer Torah Recycling Network and lives in Ramat Beit Shemesh.